pkarsy/persist_mqtt/README.md

 pt.has('counter') # -> true/false
 pt.remove('counter') # does nothing if var "pt.counter" is not defined pt.counter == nil # The same as pt.remove('counter')
-pt.find('counter') # returns nil is var does not exist pt.find('counter', 10) # returns 10 is var does not exist
+pt.counter # returns nil is 'counter' is not defined pt.find('counter') # the same as above pt.find('counter', 10) # returns 10 is var does not exist
 ```